Why You Can't Get Organized

 The five main reasons fall into BOTH camps: Can’t AND Won’t.

 Mindy (fictitious name) tells me "I just don’t have the gene to organize."
-Could it be genetics that stop Mindy from organizing her important household stuff?
+Could it be genetics that stops Mindy from organizing her important household stuff?
 Could it be a neurological issue?
-Mindy is a very creative right-brained individual.
+Mindy is a very creative individual.

 For decades Mindy has read books in many failed attempts to follow guidance on organizing papers and assorted stuff.
 Does it sound familiar?
 She feels like a failure because she can’t maintain a system of organization.
 Plus, she rarely remembers where she puts her stuff.

 Organizing overwhelms, and many smart people truly believe they’re hopeless.
-They develop bad habits, leaving things around their home and office because they think that the "stuff" will be visible to find at a later date.
-But nothing can be found when you need it.
-The lucky ones find help, or find a partner to assist, and to compliment this "missing gene."
-Some, however, don’t let others in, and end up unhappy.
+They develop bad habits, leaving things around their home and office because they think that the stuff will be visible to find at a later date.
+The lucky ones find help, or find a partner to assist.
+Some, however, don’t let others in and end up unhappy.